satheeshnarasimman/12_bitcoin_sentiment_score_natural_language_processing_vader_wordcloud/.ipynb_checkpoints/README-checkpoint.md

 ### Section 2- Tokenization
 - A tokenizer master function is defined that removes the stopwords, non- alpha numeric characters, lemmatizes the news text and transforms the news text to lowercase.
-- The news text column of Bitcoin and Ethereum are passed to the master function to perform the above tasks.
-- The resulting list is converted to a DataFrame and merged with the respective sentiment scores dataframe.
+- The news text column of Bitcoin and Ethereum are passed to the master function to perform the above tasks and subsequently added to the respective sentiment scores dataframe.

 ### Section 3- Ngrams, WordCloud
-- A list containing the tokenized words for Bitcoin and Ethereum are created.
+- Tokenized lists containing the news article text for Bitcoin and Ethereum are created.
 All the content is transformed to a string.
 - The top 10 bigrams and their freqency are determined and subsequently converted to a Dataframe.
 - The WordCloud plot for Bitcoin and Ethereum are generated.